La Grange and Austin BWI Attorney

 Most people are aware that operating a motor vehicle while intoxicated or under the influence of drugs is a serious criminal offense.
 However, many do not realize that Texas has a parallel charge for operating a watercraft while intoxicated or under the influence of drugs – commonly referred to as boating while intoxicated (“BWI”) or boating under the influence (“BUI”).
 Like driving, Texas utilizes implied consent meaning that by operating a watercraft on Texas waters, the operator consents to being tested for alcohol and drugs by a law enforcement officer.
 As a result, many individuals find themselves on the receiving end of a boating while intoxicated charge.
 The penalties resulting from a BWI/BUI charge are severe and should not be taken lightly.
 These penalties can have repercussions throughout your life and affect your future.
 To ensure that your future is protected, you need a criminal defense attorney who has experience defending against boating while intoxicated charges.

-For more than 20 years, Texas criminal defense attorney Phil Baker has specialized in drug and alcohol-related charges, including driving while intoxicated and boating while intoxicated.
+For more than 20 years, Texas criminal defense attorney Phil Baker has defended drug and alcohol-related charges, including driving while intoxicated and boating while intoxicated.
 He has successfully defended hundreds of Texans from criminal prosecution with cases ranging from simple misdemeanors to complex felony trials.
 Some of Attorney Phil Baker’s most important cases have included the reversal of an 18-year old DWI conviction and a “no-bill” from the grand jury in a charge for quadruple intoxicated manslaughter.
 Attorney Phil Baker has the experience and passion for criminal defense required to defend you from prosecution.
 Mr. Baker will work diligently to review every fact of your case to look for errors committed by law enforcement and the prosecution to pursue an acquittal.
 If you have been arrested for, or have been charged with, boating while intoxicated or boating under the influence in Austin and Travis County, please contact me as soon as possible for a free consultation.

 What is Considered Boating While Intoxicated in Texas?